 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-Disembark (dry landing) in the channel between North and South Plaza Islands, where the island tilts toward the water and the approach makes for a lavishly colorful sight!
-The turquoise waters of the channel contrast brilliantly with the white sand and black lava of the shoreline.
-The rocks have grown thick with green seaweed in places, speckled with bright orange ‘Sally Lightfoot’ crabs.
-Further up the shore a carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus.
-Yellow-grey land iguanas sit beneath these, waiting patiently for pears to drop.
-Along the coastline, one finds sea lion colonies, while frigates, swallow-tailed gulls and shearwaters glide playing with the thermals that form along the cliffs of this small but amazing island.
-Nightly briefing and dinner.
+The turquoise waters of the channel here contrast brilliantly with the white sand and black lava of the shoreline, while a carpet of scarlet sesuvium succulents serves as groundcover for a grove of prickly-pear cactus as you watch for yellow-gray land iguanas.
+Along the coastline, sea lions gather while seabirds play in the thermals that form along the cliffs of this small but amazing island.

-After WWII, US military barges were beached and abandoned at Las Bachas.
-Locals referred to the beach as the barges beach, a name that morphed to "bachas.”
+After WWII, US military barges were beached and abandoned here.
+Locals referred to the beach as the barges beach, a name that morphed to "bachas".
 Today it is an important nesting area for the east Pacific green sea turtle.
-Located on the north shore of Santa Cruz Island, it is a glorious white beach with several brackish lagoons only a few steps away from the sea.
+Located on the north shore of Santa Cruz Island, it is a glorious white beach, with several brackish lagoons only a few steps away from the sea.
 These lagoons are the feeding grounds of various wading birds, from stilts to flamingos.
 You can swim and/or snorkel from the beach.

-Disembark at Bartolomé Island (dry landing) for a hike to the summit.
-A great way to start the day!
-This is a steep climb up a wooden staircase with handrails and several resting and observation stops; the view from the top is worth the effort.
-Following the walk, a dinghy ride around colossal Pinnacle Rock, is rewarding, followed by time to enjoy the beach (wet landing) and some snorkeling, with possible Galápagos penguin sightings.
-Guests can also ride on the glass-bottom boat for great views of the underwater world.
-Lunch on board.
+Start the day with a steep climb up a wooden staircase.
+The view from the top is worth the effort!
+Following the walk, take the zodiacs for a ride around colossal Pinnacle Rock, followed by time for beach relaxation and snorkeling, or you can also ride in the glass-bottom boat for great views of the underwater world.

-After breakfast, depart to the port and airport for the flight back to the mainland.
+After breakfast, disembark and head to the airport for the flight back to the mainland.